uniqueuser-repo/Ternary-Trie-Advanced-Tests/README.md

              stepping through with a debugger.

 End of 11/26/2019 - Finished branching out the project.
 Published the client on the online help board.
 Students will now have access to a solution trie via running testcasesAdvanced in conjunction with having testcasesClient.java.

+11/27/2019 and beyond - Bugfixing, i.e. swapping from BufferedReader/Writer to ObjectInputStream/OutputStream due to BFR's issues accepting words with '\n' characters, adding comments, and adding more words to the default test cases.